netbox-community/ansible_modules/docs/plugins/nb_inventory_inventory.rst

         <div class="ansible-option-cell">

-      By default, host custom fields are added as a dictionary host var named custom_fields.
+      By default, host custom fields are added as a dictionary host var named custom\_fields.

-      If flatten_custom_fields is set to True, the fields will be added directly to the host instead.
+      If flatten\_custom\_fields is set to True, the fields will be added directly to the host instead.

       .. rst-class:: ansible-option-line

       :ansible-option-choices:`Choices:`

-      - :ansible-option-default-bold:`no` :ansible-option-default:`← (default)`
+      - :ansible-option-default-bold:`false` :ansible-option-default:`← (default)`
-      - :ansible-option-choices-entry:`yes`
+      - :ansible-option-choices-entry:`true`

       .. raw:: html